cloudlinux/tuxcare-documentation/docs/endless-lifecycle-support/README.md

 ### Errata advisories

-TuxCare Extended Lifecycle Support provides qualified security and selected bug-fix errata advisories across all architectures.
+TuxCare Endless Lifecycle Support provides qualified security and selected bug-fix errata advisories across all architectures.
 They can help users track which CVEs are resolved and which bugs have been addressed.
 You can view the full list of released advisories [here](https://cve.tuxcare.com/els/releases).

 ### OVAL patch definitions

-Leveraging the [Open Vulnerability and Assessment Language (OVAL)](/extended-lifecycle-support/#oval-data) patch definitions with OVAL-compatible tools, e.g. OpenSCAP, users can accurately check their systems for the presence of vulnerabilities.
+Leveraging the [Open Vulnerability and Assessment Language (OVAL)](/endless-lifecycle-support/#oval-data) patch definitions with OVAL-compatible tools, e.g. OpenSCAP, users can accurately check their systems for the presence of vulnerabilities.

 ### Connection to ELS repository

-To install the Extended Lifecycle Support repository on a server, you just need to download an installer script and run the script with a key.
+To install the Endless Lifecycle Support repository on a server, you just need to download an installer script and run the script with a key.
 The installation script will register the server in the CLN with the key, add a PGP key to the server, and create the ELS repository.

-In order to use Extended Lifecycle Support, you will need to open TCP port 443 to the following destinations:
+In order to use Endless Lifecycle Support, you will need to open TCP port 443 to the following destinations:

 * [cln.cloudlinux.com](http://cln.cloudlinux.com)
 * [repo.cloudlinux.com](http://repo.cloudlinux.com)